Digital marketers need to be mindful of a variety of key eCommerce marketing calendar dates to ensure advertisers remain competitive.

 Although visiting brick-and-mortar stores in Singapore malls and shopping streets remains popular, there are also plenty of affiliate opportunities for online sales, promotions and advertising.
 Of course, many people around the world cannot physically be in Singapore for the sales, so they turn to advertisers and publishers to fulfil their needs.
-In 2021, the sales will start on June 21st.
+In 2022, the sales will run from September 9th until October 10th.

 9. Tokopedia Anniversary Sale

 Considered Indonesia’s most-visited website (7), Tokopedia celebrates its birthday with the Tokopedia Anniversary Sale on August 17th, coinciding with Indonesia’s independence day.
 Tokopedia is one of Indonesia’s top digital advertisers (8), offering huge potential for exposure through sales events and ads.

 10. Merdeka and Malaysia Day

 August the 31st is Merdeka, a very important public holiday in Malaysia.
 Also known as Independence Day, it celebrates the moment in Malaysia’s history when the country became an independent, unified state.
 Merdeka is celebrated with parades, cultural events and the highlighting of Malaysian traditions and customs.